AreYouFreeBusy/areyoufreebusy.github.io/blog/_posts/2016-09-26-The-best-Linkedln-Growth-hack-post.md

 date: 2016-09-26
 ---

 If you publish content on LinkedIn, you know how valuable your audience is, especially if you are in consulting, freelancing, sales, or recruiting.
-Your articles are a great source of prospect customers and starting a conversation right away is so important to establishing a relationship.
+Your articles are a great source of prospect customers and starting a conversation <!--more--> right away is so important to establishing a relationship.
 Chances are however, that you wasted many hours each month reaching out and trying to schedule a simple meeting with them.

 The good news is that [FreeBusy](https://freebusy.io/) - an online scheduling assistant that makes it easy to coordinate meetings - now integrates with LinkedIn so your prospects can book a a meeting with you right from your article.
 Here's how: